khoaLe12/csharp-AutomobileManagement/README.md

 # Automobile Management Web
-This is a simple web used to perform some simple CRUD actions
+This is a simple web used to perform some basic CRUD actions

 ## Tech Stack
 * IDE: Visual Studio